herzbube/littlego-usermanual/HugoConfiguration.md

 disablePathToLower = true
 ```

+## Increased timeout

+For unknown reasons the Geekdoc theme requires a lot of time to generate the site.
+By default Hugo requires processing to finish within 30 seconds, but this is not enough for Geekdoc.
+Because of this the following line must be added to `hugo.toml` to increase the processing timeout.

+    timeout = '120s'

+If 120 seconds is still not enough for your system, then you can increase the timeout locally.

 ## AsciiDoc support

 Hugo requires the external command `asciidoctor` to process AsciiDoc files.
 To allow the command to be executed, the following snippet must be added to `hugo.toml`: